 We want to work in partnership with all parents and carers so that your child is happy and successful in school.
 We ask all parents to sign a Home/School agreement when their child starts at Elveden C. of E. Primary Academy.
 Parents are welcome to chat with class teachers informally at the end of the school day or to make appointments if necessary.
 In addition, regular meetings are held with parents to discuss their child's progress and keep them informed about the curriculum.
-If at any time you are worried or concerned about your child's progress, please see the class teacher in the first instance and then either the Assistant head teacher Teacher (Miss Keeble) or Headteachers, if the problem is
+If at any time you are worried or concerned about your child's progress, please see the class teacher in the first instance and then either the senior leadership team or the Headteachers, if the problem is unresolved.